junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "No, I mean, seriously, shut up!"
 Dean stomps on the brake abruptly.
 The car halts with a jolt.

-Vaguely recognizable trees and lawns surround them, they should be right on the outer rim of the woods outside the bunker now.
+Vaguely recognizable trees and tall grass surround them, they should be right on the outer rim of the woods outside the bunker now.
 The mist before them, however, is not the same heavy white ghost mist like everywhere else.

 "Oh God," Sam gasps.